-Contesting a Will – Improper Conduct Of Executors and Trustees
+Contesting a Will – Improper Conduct Of Executors

 While the two main reasons for making a contested probate claim are either the invalidity of the will or over the alleged lack of provision made for financial dependants of the deceased, there are other issues that can sometimes lead to wills being contested.
-One of these is trustee or executor disputes – which occur if you feel there has been improper conduct by one or more of the trustees or executors of the will.
+One of these is executor disputes – which occur if you feel there has been improper conduct by one or more of the executors of the will.

 If you are potentially involved in an executor dispute, our team have the specialist experience you need.
-The deal with disputes with Executors and Trustees locally throughout Wiltshire, Hampshire, Somerset and Dorset and nationally throughout England and Wales from our offices in Salisbury, Andover, Fordingbridge and Amesbury.
+The deal with disputes with Executors locally throughout Wiltshire, Hampshire, Somerset and Dorset and nationally throughout England and Wales from our offices in Salisbury, Andover, Fordingbridge and Amesbury.

-What is the role of a Trustee or Executor?
+What is the role of an Executor?

-What causes Trustee and Executor Disputes?
+What causes Executor Disputes?

 If you feel that they have taken advantage of their role or otherwise behaved improperly, then you might be able to challenge their actions by making a contested probate claim.